Information For Patients Undergoing Surgery

-The presurgical process will be coordinated by Ms. Lisa Massucci and Ms. Jean Lewis.
-If you have any questions or problems concerning your surgery please call 631.444.4638.
+The presurgical process will be coordinated by Ms. Lisa Massucci, Ms. Belgcia Bertoli and Ms. Jean Lewis,NP.
+If you have any questions or problems concerning your surgery please call 631.444.4638 or 631.444.4133.

 Once you and your physician have decided that you will need eye surgery, our surgical coordinator will be notified.
 For elective surgery, we will be calling you within 1-2 weeks to schedule a convenient date for surgery.
-If you do not hear from us within 2 weeks please call 631.444.4638.
+If you do not hear from us within 2 weeks please call 631.444.4638 or 631.444.4133.
 Needless to say if this is an emergency our staff will make immediate arrangements.

-Lisa Massucci, our surgical coordinator, will obtain the necessary insurance authorization prior to surgery.
-She will call you if she has any insurance difficulties.
+Our surgical coordinators, will obtain the necessary insurance authorization prior to surgery.
+They will call you if they have any insurance difficulties.

 - You will need a pre-surgical evaluation before surgery.
 While we will perform our own pre-surgical evaluation (see PAT below), you may need to schedule an appointment with your primary care physician for pre surgical evaluation and clearance particularly if you have any medical problems.
 Your eye doctor will advise on the need to see your primary.

 - If you do not have a primary care physician we can refer you to a Stony Brook physician in Primary care.

 - If your primary needs to be involved in clearance, we will need a written report of your primary physician's findings prior to surgery.